How Salt Water Pool Chlorinators Work - Complete Guide

 Stabilizer (CYA): 70-80 PPM

-Salt water systems require higher stabilizer levels than traditional chlorine pools because they generate chlorine continuously during daylight hours when UV degradation peaks.
-Add 1 pound of stabilizer per 3,000 gallons to raise CYA by approximately 30 PPM.
+Salt water systems typically require stabilizer levels of 30-50 PPM, similar to traditional chlorine pools.
+Add 1 pound of stabilizer per 10,000 gallons to raise CYA by approximately 13 PPM.
 Test CYA levels every 3 months.

 pH: 7.4-7.6

 The electrolysis process naturally raises pH due to hydroxide ion production.
 Monitor pH weekly and add muriatic acid as needed.
-Expect to add 1 quart of muriatic acid per 10,000 gallons monthly in most systems.
+Add muriatic acid as needed based on pH testing - dosage varies by current pH levels and acid concentration.

 Lower alkalinity levels help prevent excessive pH rise.
 Use muriatic acid to lower both alkalinity and pH simultaneously when needed.